jonZlotnik/fluval-fishtank-brain/README.md

     This is useful because it is not possible to query the state of the actual fishtank without light/color sensors and some fancy math.
 So every now and then, we can simply `reset` the tank to ensure smooth operation incase the tank's state desynchronized from our controller's state.
   - `day` smoothly transitions from night settings to day settings.
   - `night` smoothly transitions from day settings to night settings.
-  - `auto` (default) queries preconfigured web APIs for time and sun data to match your location based on your public IP address.
+  - `auto` calculates sunrise and sunset times based on [configured](include/config_example.hpp) location and timezone and schedules state transitions to match. ~~ queries preconfigured web APIs for time and sun data to match your location based on your public IP address. ~~
-- `fish/fluval-flex-9g/lights/raw` messages:
+- (COMING SOON!) `fish/fluval-flex-9g/lights/raw` messages:
   - `<hex code>` - known codes are [here](src/_fluval_lights.h)

 #### HTTP interrrface description